pankaj90382/END-1.0/S7/A-1/README.md

 ```
 ### All in one

+Appending the all dataframe into single dataframe.

 ```python
 train_data = train_data.append(test_data, ignore_index=True)
 train_data = train_data.append(dev_data, ignore_index=True)
 ```
 ### Model Architecture

+Used Bidirectional LSTM follow with Linear Fully Connected layer and applied the batch normalisationa and Relu before predicting the final classes.
+Atlast applied the sigmoid to scale the values.

 ```python
 import torch.nn as nn